Home Repairs That Can't Wait (And Which Ones Can)

 Author of Home Focus

-• Missing or damaged shingles.
+• Missing or Damaged Shingles.
+Roof integrity is crucial.
 Generally, this issue doesn’t sneak up on you, as damage can often be associated with a weather event.
 Other issues may arise as your roof ages, so it's helpful to know the age of your roof and its expected life.

 • Caulking.
 As caulk ages, it can shrink and crack.
-If you have old caulk around sinks, tubs, and windows that's no longer keeping water and moisture out, you should take time to reseal those areas.
+Deteriorated caulk around sinks, tubs, and windows can allow water intrusion, leading to damage.
+Regular inspection and resealing can prevent such issues.

 Another thing to keep in mind is the amount of time a task will take.
 While this doesn’t change the status of the must-fix items, it'll help you prioritize everything else.
 If it'll only take 5 minutes to make a minor repair, it's likely worth fixing instead of adding to a list.
 What are some projects on your list that you've been putting off?